 Abortion: the myths

-Have you ever searched for information on abortion on the internet?
+Have you ever tried searching for information on ‘abortion’ on the internet?
 If you have, your search results may return websites with conflicting and sometimes inaccurate information.

-The Women’s advises you use reliable websites in your research, such as those recognised by the Australian State Government Health Departments.
+The Royal Women’s Hospital (The Women’s) advises you use reliable websites in your research, like those recognised by the Australian State Government Health Departments.
 These sites use research by reputable organisations such as the Royal Australian & New Zealand College of Obstetricians and Gynaecologists (RANZCOG) and the World Health Organization (WHO).

 Myth 1: Abortion leads to infertility, ectopic pregnancy and breast cancer

 Fact 1: Research has shown no link between abortion and infertility, ectopic pregnancy or breast cancer